The Peaceful Planning System

-Many years of homeschooling taught me that planning and record-keeping tools had to be simple and streamlined, and preferably, easy to carry.
-The Peaceful Planning system closely resembles the records I created when we were homeschooling, except that the original versions were hand drawn in a notebook.
-I hope you’ll find these little booklets to be a helpful tool for peaceful planning.
+Many years of teaching and learning taught me that homeschool planning and record-keeping tools had to be simple and streamlined, and (preferably) easy to carry.
+The Peaceful Planning system closely resembles the simple records I created when we were homeschooling except that the original versions were hand drawn in a notebook.
+I hope you’ll find these little booklets a helpful tool for peaceful planning.

 What you need for you

 1 Personal Reading Log or other reading journal